A win for the Slater and Gordon finance team

 Slater & Gordon are a complex business.
 They have many practice areas, each with different Excel models to support planning activities.
-Consolidation in Excel was difficult, clunky and time consuming.

 The finance team spent all their time on putting a budget together or doing a forecast that was out of date before they finished it.
 This was not workable and drove them to look for a solution that would help save time.